guyman70718/cuckoo_loader_gen1/Readme.md

 The nest will then reboot and apply the original exploit which will install an ssh server and reset the root password

-THe new default root password is: `gtvh4ckr`
+The new default root password is: `gtvh4ckr`

 Note: This has only been ran on an older linux laptop.
 Millage may vary but feel free to open issues.